quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 # Introduction

-This document describes a QUIC extension for an endpoint to control its peer's delaying of acknowledgments.
+The {{Section 13.2 of QUIC-TRANSPORT}} recommends to send an ACK frame after receiving at least two ack-eliciting packets but leaves the determination of how frequently to send acknowledgments in response to ack-eliciting packets to the data receiver without any ability for the data sender to impact this behavior.
+This document specifies a QUIC extension for an endpoint to request its peer to change its behavior in sending or delaying of acknowledgments.

+This document defines a new transport parameter to announce the support of this extension and specifies two new frame types to request changes the peer's acknowledgement behavior.

 ## Terms and Definitions